How to Create a Caregiving Schedule That Works for You

 Create a list of duties

-As you develop your list, mark beside them how often you have to complete these tasks, and how long it takes on average.
-For instance, you may clean the kitchen once a week for about an hour.
-Helping your loved one bathe may take place every day for roughly half an hour.
-This will help you organize your schedule with more ease.
+As you develop your list, note how often these tasks must be completed and how long they take on average.
+For example, cleaning the kitchen might happen once a week and take about an hour, while helping your older adult loved one bathe might take place every day for roughly half an hour.
+This will help you organize your care schedules with more ease.

 Prioritize your calendar based on needs